salrashid123/gcs_signedurl/README.md

   Well, Cloud Run, Cloud Functions and GCE environments do not have anyway to sign anything (and no, do NOT embed a service account key file anywhere!).
 Since those environments can sign by themselves, they need to use an API to sign on behalf of itself.
 That API is is listed above

 - Why are they different in different languages?
-  `java`, `node` automatically detects that its running in a Cloud Run|GCE and "knows" it can't sign by itself and instead attempts to use impersonation automatically.
-In `go`, it doesn't do that so you need to directly use that API.
+  `java`, `node` and `go` (now) automatically detects that its running in a Cloud Run|GCE and "knows" it can't sign by itself and instead attempts to use impersonation automatically.
 In `python`, all the examples i saw around incorrectly uses the wrong Credential type to sign.

 Impersonated signing uses ([iamcredentials.serviceAccounts.signBlob](https://cloud.google.com/iam/docs/reference/credentials/rest/v1/projects.serviceAccounts/signBlob).